zama-ai/concrete-ml/docs/built-in-models/tree.md

 {% endhint %}

 {% hint style="info" %}
-As the maximum depth parameter of decision trees and tree-ensemble models strongly increases the number of nodes in the trees, we recommend using the XGBoost models which achieve better performance with lower depth.
+Using the maximum depth parameter of decision trees and tree-ensemble models strongly increases the number of nodes in the trees.
+Therefore, we recommend using the XGBoost models which achieve better performance with lower depth.
 {% endhint %}

 ## Example

 Here's an example of how to use this model in FHE on a popular data-set using some of scikit-learn's pre-processing tools.
-A more complete example can be found in the [XGBClassifier notebook](../tutorials/ml_examples.md).
+You can find a more complete example in the [XGBClassifier notebook](../tutorials/ml_examples.md).

 ```python
 from sklearn.datasets import load_breast_cancer